svj-aventador/xrpl-dev-portal/content/tutorials/manage-account-settings/disable-master-key-pair.md

 This page describes how to disable the [master key pair](cryptographic-keys.html) that is mathematically associated with an [account](accounts.html)'s address.
 You should do this if your account's master key pair may have been compromised, or if you want to make [multi-signing](multi-signing.html) the _only_ way to submit transactions from your account.

 **Warning:** Disabling the master key pair removes one method of [authorizing transactions](transaction-basics.html#authorizing-transactions).
 You should be sure you can use one of the other ways of authorizing transactions, such as with a regular key or by multi-signing, before you disable the master key pair.
 (For example, if you [assigned a regular key pair](assign-a-regular-key-pair.html), make sure that you can successfully submit transactions with that regular key.)
-Due to the decentralized nature of the SGY Ledger, no one can restore access to your account if you cannot use the remaining ways of authorizing transactions.
+Due to the decentralized nature of the RCP Ledger, no one can restore access to your account if you cannot use the remaining ways of authorizing transactions.

 **To disable the master key pair, you must use the master key pair.** However, you can _re-enable_ the master key pair using any other method of authorizing transactions.